-The body is an amazing organism made up of many different elements, including various types of tissue, bone, organ and fluid.
-Two of which, lean muscle and body fat, are discussed most often when it comes to exercise and a sustainable lifestyle.
-We exercise and monitor our nutritional intake to order to build one, lean muscle, while trying to lose the other, body fat (also known as adipose tissue).
+The body is an amazing organism made up of different elements, including various types of tissue, bone, organ and fluid.
+Two of which, lean muscle and body fat, are discussed most often when it comes to exercise and living a sustainable lifestyle.
+We exercise and monitor our nutritional intake in order to build one, lean muscle, while trying to lose the other, body fat (also known as adipose tissue).

 How Much Lean Muscle Does the Average Adult Carry?

-Did You Know this About Lean Muscle…
+Did You Know This About Lean Muscle

 Protein stores found in muscle can account for about 30,000 calories of energy.
 Muscle tissue can contribute approximately 20 percent of the body’s total daily energy expenditure compared to 5 percent for fat tissue (it would be great if we could tap into those fat stores more often).